Forward Anywhere: Origins

 Forward Anywhere began as a compilation of emails sent back and forth between Judy Malloy and Cathy Marshall.
 When starting this project, the pair had to choose between creating a fictional or nonfictional project; they decided to use events from their own lives and allow the similarities come out from their writings naturally.
 Of these connections, Marshall stated, "What we did the blending of two real lives-seems more extraordinary.
 Rereading the mystery-filled unfolding of our oddly linked lives still sometimes sends chills down my spine."
 The pair initially employed email as a collaboration system because it was unrealistic to meet face to face, but quickly realized the new media's ability to properly reveal the hypertextuality of conversations.
 Marshall realized that "email seems like a naturally hypertextual form with its splitting and merging threads of conversation, its subjects that recur and re-emerge, and its tendency to discourage linearity and closure."
 Through the hypertext structure of this piece, both authors are able to reveal their own independent voice, rather than a combination of the two.
 Thus, the narrative shows similar events at the same time from different points of view.

-Web Site Structure
+Web site structure

-The structure of this site is incredibly arbitrary and unpredictable.
+The structure of this site is arbitrary and unpredictable.
 The index page lays out six different options as to where the user will navigate through the site.
-Moving forward, every page past the index contains three options: "forward", "anywhere", and "lines".
+Moving forward, every page past the index contains three options on linked words: "forward", "anywhere", and "lines".
 Selecting "forward" will continue the current story a single slide.
 "Anywhere" takes you to an arbitrary page, and "lines" allows the user to search for a certain word within the narrative.
 Furthermore, it allows the user to search for a word within the narrative, and the website algorithm selects lines from various parts with that word for a new slide.
 In doing so, the user has a voice in the narration of the website.
 These functions reveal the interconnected lives of two women, as well as the user.